 Discover Newmarket

-Discover Newmarket run an array of tours around the UK’s home of horseracing whether you are looking at time in the racing yard, Tattersalls or The National Stud.
-There are so many tours to choose from but if you have something specific in mind they will happily tailor a tour to your budget and group needs, all you have to do is ask.
+Discover Newmarket, which runs an array of tours around the UK’s home of horseracing, whether you are looking at time in the racing yard, Tattersalls or The National Stud.
+There are so many tours to choose from, but if you have something specific in mind, they will happily tailor a tour to your budget and group needs; all you have to do is ask.

 Onwards to Newmarket

-Newmarket town isn’t a place I have visited before but after a bus ride from our meeting point at The National Stud, through Newmarket to Palace House has confirmed that I will definitely be visiting again this Summer.
-It’s a charming town with lots of character and a bustling town centre – I may have spotted TK Maxx too which always has a magnetic pull for me but I digress!
+Newmarket town isn’t a place I have visited before.
+Still, after a bus ride from our meeting point at The National Stud, through Newmarket to Palace House, I have confirmed that I will visit again this Summer.
+It’s a charming town with lots of character and a bustling town centre – I may have spotted TK Maxx too, which always has a magnetic pull for me, but I digress!

 First stop – Palace House

-Palace House is the National Heritage Centre for Horse Racing and Sporting Art, something that I know very little about, or at least, didn’t until I visited Palace House with our lovely Tour Guide Char.
-Palace House is a beautiful museum situated in Charles II’s Sporting Palace and stables covering five acres at the heart of Newmarket.
-The buildings are beautiful and extremely well presented, there isn’t a blade of grass out of place.
+Palace House is the National Heritage Centre for Horse Racing and Sporting Art, something I know very little about, or at least, didn’t until I visited Palace House with our lovely Tour Guide, Char.
+Palace House is a beautiful museum in Charles II’s Sporting Palace, and its stables cover five acres at the heart of Newmarket.
+The buildings are beautiful and exceptionally well presented; there isn’t a blade of grass out of place.
 I think they have fairies who sweep up behind you!

 Super child-friendly

-Now museums aren’t always the most child-friendly places to visit but Ruth and I put Palace House to the test with our combined gaggle of six little people (ok so one was in a baby carrier but he still counts) and Palace House won out.
-On arrival the children were all given a clip board and pencil so they could play Bingo on their way around, searching for items and information.
+Now, museums aren’t always the most child-friendly places to visit, but Ruth and I put Palace House to the test with our combined gaggle of six little people (ok, so one was in a baby carrier, but he still counts), and Palace House won out.
+On arrival, the children were given a clipboard and pencil to play Bingo on their way around, searching for items and information.
 A rather sneaky game of learning through play!!
-You can also listen to an audio tour which guides you around the museum which has a child setting and an adult setting so the guides are tailored to the visitor.
+You can also listen to an audio tour that guides you around the museum, which has a child setting and an adult setting, so the guides are tailored to the visitor.

 Heavy of heart

-Around the museum there are exhibits where the children can get hands-on (is there any other way with children?) and one such activity which really captivated us all was lifting the Brain and Heart!
-Not real ones obviously, but adults and children alike were astounded to see the horse’s heart in comparison to it’s brain and those of a human.
+Around the museum are exhibits where the children can get hands-on experience (is there any other way with children?), and one such activity which captivated us all was lifting the Brain and Heart!
+These are not real, but adults and children alike were astounded to see the horse’s heart compared to its brain and that of a human.
 It took two children to lift the horse’s heart between them as it was so heavy.

 The jockeys weigh in

-Next up the children discovered the scales which jockeys would stand on to be weighed in before a race.
-I didn’t need to depress myself with what I already knew so I left this one to the children.
-They took it in turns to weigh one at a time and then a combined weight.
+Next up, the children discovered the scales which jockeys would stand on to be weighed in before a race.
+I didn’t need to depress myself with what I already knew, so I left this to the children.
+They took turns weighing one at a time and then weighing in combination.

 So much to see, so little time

-We were only visiting for a short time so we didn’t get to look at everything during our tour but as I said, we will definitely be returning in the Summer as the world of horse-racing truly has me captivated.
-From the ridiculously heavy binoculars of old to the minute silks the jockeys wear and the intricate artwork which depicts the horses.
-Out in the stables we met a couple of horses who have been taken to Palace House for rehabilitation including a one-eyed race horse.
-Our visit was just enough to whet the whistle and leave us wanting more.
+We were only visiting for a short time, so we didn’t get to look at everything during our tour, but as I said, we will be returning in the Summer as the world of horse racing truly captivates me.
+From the ridiculously heavy binoculars of old to the minute silks the jockeys wear to the intricate artwork that depicts the horses.
+Out in the stables, we met a couple of horses who have been taken to Palace House for rehabilitation, including a one-eyed racehorse.
+Our visit was enough to whet the whistle and leave us wanting more.

 The National Stud

-After our quick stop at Palace House we hopped back on the bus with Char who took us for a tour of The National Stud.
-If it were not for our invitation I would never have guessed that The National Stud could be visited by the general public, I assumed it would only be for those who are boarding horses or looking to board/buy or sell horses.
+After our quick stop at Palace House, we hopped back on the bus with Char, who took us to The National Stud.
+If it were not for our invitation, I would never have guessed that The general public could visit the National Stud.
+I assumed it would only be for those boarding or looking to board/buy or sell horses.

 Breeding Season has begun

 Char took us on a tour of the National Stud and explained how it all works.
-It was interesting to note that all foals in the UK have their birthday on the 1st January regardless of their actual date of birth, rather like a school year so the earlier the foals are born in the year, the stronger they are likely to be.
-For this reason the Thoroughbred breeding season runs from 15th February to the first week in July.
+It was interesting to note that all foals in the UK have their birthday on the 1st of January regardless of their actual date of birth, rather like a school year, so the earlier the foals are born in the year, the stronger they are likely to be.
+For this reason, the Thoroughbred breeding season runs from 15th February to the first week in July.

 The Stallion Unit